 Seattle architect James Eustace Blackwell was born in Fauquier County, Virginia in September of 1855.
 He was trained as a civil engineering at the Bethel Military Academy in Warrenton, VA, and graduated as a 1st Lieutenant.
 His skills in civil engineering prepared him well for an initial career in surveying.
-Reportedly upon graduation he worked on the James River and Kanawha Canal in Virginia.
+Reportedly upon graduation he worked as a civil engineer, engaging in land surveying and engineering on the James River and Kanawha Canal in Virginia.
 Then in 1888 he took a job in Washington, DC working in the office of Federal Supervising Architect.

 Some reports indicate that Blackwell practiced architecture in Rochester, NY before arriving in the Pacific Northwest in 1891, although this has not been verified.
 He most likely came to Washington State to work on a design for the first drydock at the Puget Sound Naval Ship Yard in Bremerton.
 While working on the project he lived in Charleston (a suburb of Bremerton).
 Active in social and political circles, Blackwell sat on the town council and eventually became mayor.